 All the meals as indicated above are included in the price.
 The food is based on nutritious, healthy, wholefood recipes.
 Please let us know if you have any special dietary requirements.
 Among the group equipment is a portable stove which we will carry on the trek.

 The tour starts and finishes at Hobart Airport.
-We will pick you up at 9.30am on Saturday 21st April and drop you off at approximately 4.30pm on Tuesday 24th April.
-We can also arrange a pick up or drop off in Central Hobart if required.
+We will pick you up at 8am on Thursday 16th April and drop you off at approximately 6pm on Sunday 19th April 2020.

 Includes 4-day guided adventure with 2 Primal Adventures Guides, 3 nights camping accommodation, all meals as stated above together with healthy snacks, National Park permits, first aid kit, safety equipment and cooking equipment.